tiosputra/Screening-test-rlidev2/README.md

 ## Starting application

-To start the application run this command in your shell : **sudo docker-compose up**

-wait for the application to run, wait until u see "Application running" message pop then visit localhost:81
+To start the application run this command in your shell : **sudo docker-compose up** The application will do migration automaticaly. wait for the application to run, wait until u see "Application running" message pop then visit localhost:81

 ## Documentation